barboraberkova/english-for-designers/homework-11.md

 and organised around the moments that actually matter to a gallery visitor.

+It starts with a quick sign-in — email, password, in.

 ![sign in or log in window](img/Registration.png) *Registration window*